FherStk/isard-scripts/README.md

 # isard-scripts
 Template generation scripts for IsardVDI

 ## Requisites
-The app can be installed within any IsardVDI's virtual machine running an Ubuntu (Server and Desktop) 22.04 LTS, but the network interfaces must be setup in the following order:
+The app can be installed within any IsardVDI's virtual machine running an Ubuntu (Server and Desktop) 22.04 LTS & 24.04 LTS, but the network interfaces must be setup in the following order:
 1. Default: the isolated IsardVDI network which provides internet access.
 2. Personal1: this network allows connecting virtual machines to each other (must be owned by the same user).
 3. WireguardVPN: this network provides access through a tunnel, in order to connect any host local to the virtual machine.